 Changes in hours (starting May 3): The main branch in Walhalla is open Monday through Friday, 10-6, and Saturdays, 9-1.
 The Seneca Branch is open Monday through Friday, 10-6, and will open on Saturdays from 9-1 in early June.
 The Westminster Branch is open Monday through Friday, 10-6; the Salem Branch is open on Mondays, 10-6, and Tuesday-Friday, 9-5 (closed 12-1 for lunch).
 Meeting rooms are still closed, but the Ann Rogers SC History Room will be opened on a limited basis starting on Monday, May 3.
 Once it has been deemed safe, more areas will be opened and more services will be reestablished.

 Bookmobile Services restarted on limited basis

-The Bookmobile will be starting a modified schedule in August, with some stops changing for now and for pickups and drop off only, with a table outside the Bookmobile.
+The Bookmobile started a modified schedule in August, 2020, with some stops changing for now and for pickups and drop off only, with a table outside the Bookmobile.
 Starting in April, 2020, the Bookmobile is allowing one person or family group on board at a time.
 Though masks are no longer required in our branches, masks are required on the Bookmobile because of the limited space.